Skip to content

 Overall Architecture

-The paper constructs a layer-wise representation analysis pipeline for Base and SFT models.
-Given checkpoints of the same architecture before and after SFT, hidden state matrices are extracted at each layer over the same dataset.
-Layer-wise differences are then quantified along three axes: optimization dynamics, information dynamics, and geometric reconstruction.
+A layer-wise representation analysis pipeline is constructed for Base and SFT models.
+Given Base and SFT checkpoints of the same architecture, hidden state matrices and attention weights for each layer are extracted from the same dataset.
+Layer-wise differences are then quantified from three perspectives: optimization dynamics, information dynamics, and geometric reconstruction.
+These three perspectives converge on a consistent pattern: "middle layers (20%-80%) are stable, while top layers are sensitive."
+Based on this, the Mid-Block Efficient Tuning strategy is implemented, applying LoRA updates only to the middle blocks.

 Key Designs

-Three complementary validation experiments are conducted to establish causal relationships: (1) Layer-wise Probing: a next-token prediction probe is applied directly to the output of each intermediate layer to observe a "dormant→emergent" pattern of task capability; (2) Layer-wise Weight Change: the L2 update magnitude at each layer after LoRA fine-tuning is tracked; (3) Layer-wise Swapping: specific layer blocks from the Base model are replaced with the corresponding SFT layers (and vice versa) to observe the resulting performance change.
+The paper establishes causality through three complementary validation experiments: (1) Layer-wise Probing: predicting the next token directly from each intermediate layer's output to observe "dormancy \(\rightarrow\) emergence" patterns of task capability; (2) Layer-wise Weight Change: tracking the magnitude of L2 updates per layer after LoRA fine-tuning; (3) Layer Swapping: replacing specific layer blocks of the Base model with SFT counterparts (and vice versa) to observe performance fluctuations.

 Key Experimental Results